Beckarby/Beckarby/README.md

 ## About Me

 <p align="center">
-I'm a Computer Engineering Student, learning Web Development with a bit of low level programming
+I'm a Computer Engineering Student, learning Web Development and a bit of low level programming
 </p>

 ## Technologies